Actual

 2. Optimal microclimate

 The microclimate plays a crucial role in plant health.
 Maintaining a stable and optimal climate, especially for the roots, is essential in greenhouse environments.
-A well-regulated cultivation floor, for example, can help control root temperature.
+A well-regulated greenhouse floor, for example, can help control root temperature.
 By minimizing fluctuations in temperature and humidity, you promote even growth and reduce stress factors.
 In addition to the cultivation floor, factors like grow lights and ventilation also contribute to a healthy microclimate

 3. Balanced fertilization